 The Science

 The Iron Egg has been rigorously tested in the UK by independent UKAS-accredited laboratories to ensure both safety and efficacy.
 When used as instructed—boiled in 1 litre of water with a few drops of lemon juice—the Iron Egg demonstrably releases over 6 mg of dietary iron in just 10 minutes.
-This remarkable result was verified using Atomic Absorption Spectroscopy (AAS), a highly accurate analytical technique that precisely measures elemental concentrations.
+The result was verified using Atomic Absorption Spectroscopy (AAS), a highly accurate analytical technique that precisely measures elemental concentrations.

 Enhanced Iron Release